bcornec/nuage-ospdirector-wiki/OSP-Director-8-Integration.md

 * nuage-openstack-neutron
 * nuage-openstack-neutronclient
 * nuage-metadata-agent
+* nuage-puppet-modules-1.0

+Also, we need to un-install OVS and Install VRS
-* Uninstall OVS
+* Un-install OVS
-* Install VRS
+* Install VRS (nuage-openvswitch)

-* Nuage-puppet-modules-1.0
-This can be done via [this script](https://github.com/nuagenetworks/nuage-ospdirector/blob/master/image-patching/stopgap-script/nuage_overcloud_full_patch.sh).
+The installation of packages and un-installation of OVS can be done via [this script](https://github.com/dttocs/nuage-ospdirector/blob/master/image-patching/stopgap-script/nuage_overcloud_full_patch.sh).
-Since the files required to configure plugin.ini are not in the OSP-Director codebase, the changes can be added to the image using the same [script](https://github.com/nuagenetworks/nuage-ospdirector/blob/master/image-patching/stopgap-script/nuage_overcloud_full_patch.sh).
-Copy the directory containing the files and the script at [this link](https://github.com/nuagenetworks/nuage-ospdirector/tree/master/image-patching/stopgap-script) and execute the script.
+Since the files required to configure plugin.ini are not in the OSP-Director codebase, the changes can be added to the image using the same [script](https://github.com/dttocs/nuage-ospdirector/blob/master/image-patching/stopgap-script/nuage_overcloud_full_patch.sh).
+Copy the directory containing the files and the script at [this link](https://github.com/dttocs/nuage-ospdirector/tree/master/image-patching/stopgap-script) and execute the script.

 ## Generic changes to openstack-tripleo-heat-templates
 Some of the generic neutron.conf and nova.conf parameters need to be configured in the heat templates.
 Also, the metadata agent needs to be configured.
 All the generic neutron and nova parameters and their 'probable' values are specified in files neutron-generic.yaml and nova-generic.yaml under the "Sample Templates" section below.